simpeter/apd/docs/lab1.md

 4. Run `start_vms.sh` with parameter `--tcg`.
    Then, follow instructions in [Lab0](https://gitlab.cs.washington.edu/syslab/cse453-cloud-project/-/blob/main/docs/lab0.md#run-deathstarbench-in-vms-and-test-it) to setup the benchmark within those VMs.
+(Note: it may take a while to start the DeathStarBench in this mode.
+Make sure all containers are running before starting your measurement.)

 For each setup, run `wrk2` from your client machine, using the workload configuration file provided in the hotel reservation